 - This new 2,100m² R&D facility is to develop the next generation fan blades made of a carbon/TI composite.

 - Merit self-performed M&E, process and cleanroom installations.

 - Value engineering exercise of initial design resulted in 7% savings on tender price, lower energy consumption and improved reliability.

 Rolls-Royce’s main competitors in the US started manufacturing composite blades in 2015.
 Rolls-Royce R&D had also been developing a similar technology but fully automated with large robot systems.

 In June 2016, Merit was awarded the contract to design and fit-out this new pre-production facility (CTAL) at Rolls Royce in Filton, Bristol.
-The complex project comprised the alteration of part of Building 185, the Defence Aerospace Building, to form a new composites manufacturing pre-production facility, including structural and architectural design, as well as civils, M&E, steelwork, cleanrooms and mezzanine plant decks.
-The building of a cold store and new substation were also completed.
+The complex project comprised the alteration of part of Building 185, the Defence Aerospace Building, to form a new composite manufacturing pre-production facility, including structural and architectural design, as well as civils, M&E, steelwork, cleanrooms and mezzanine plant decks.
+The building of a cold store and new substation was also completed.

 This complex project included the design and build of cleanroom manufacturing, laboratories and close temperature control metrology suites as well as office areas and a reception entrance suitable for high profile technology showcasing.
 The project also included the design, move-in and hook up of all manufacturing equipment.

 We worked closely with Rolls-Royce to design in constructability and flexibility at an early stage to bolster programme advantages and cost certainty.
-This included a complete redesign of the HVAC system to give improved technical performance as well as lower capital and energy costs.
+This included a complete redesign of the HVAC system to give an improved technical performance as well as lower capital and energy costs.